bmcdavid/DotNetStarter.Extensions.Registrations/readme.md

 }
 ```

-To opt into the default registration extensions discovery process, the following attributes must be added to the project code, normally in the Properties\AssemblyInfo.cs file where other assembly level information is store.
+The following assembly attributes must be added to the project code, normally in the Properties\AssemblyInfo.cs file where other assembly level information is store.
+These attributes are used during the scanning process to determine which DLL files to examine for discovering RegistrationAttribute usages.

 ```cs
 using DotNetStarter.Abstractions;